marcus-nystrom/Titta/demo_analyses/README.md

 The files in this folder are resources to help users access data and perform common data processing tasks.
+It is assumed that recorded data are located in the `data` folder.

 To extract trial data, compute data quality, and classify fixation, perform the following steps (in this order):
 * Extract trial data (run `extract_trial_data.py`).
 This will create a folder 'trials' with data organized by participants and trials.